gw-ospo/curioss-patterns/Event-Tabling.md

 # Resulting Context:

 Tabling is an effective way to briefly introduce the OSPO to your campus community in an informal yet meaningful way.
 With this program you will advertise OSPO resources in an appealing way, connect open source to their fields and interests, and demonstrate the value of open source in an interactive way.
-The goal of tabling is to  have students walk away gaining a better understanding of open source and your OSPO.
+The goal of tabling is to  have people walk away gaining a better understanding of open source and your OSPO.
 This event was a fantastic opportunity to meet so many members of our community, answer questions about open source, and share information about our upcoming programming.

 # Known Instances